zjunlp/OpenUE/docs/get_started/introduction.rst

   * **Full Guides and API Documentation**

   * **Unified API for NLP Tasks with SOTA Pretrained Models** (Adaptable with BERT, XLNet, etc.)

     - Entity and Realation Extraction
     - Intent and Slot Filling
     - Event Extraction
     - <em> More in development </em>

   * **Training and Inference Interface**
   * **Rapid NLP Model Deployment**
   * **Dockerizing OpenUE with GPUs**

     - Easily build and run OpenUE containers leveraging NVIDIA GPUs with Docker

-How to Cite
+**How to Cite**
 -----------------------

-A good research work is always accompanied by a thorough and faithful reference.
 If you use or extend our work, please cite the following paper:

 ::